Table of Contents

 1) Begin with Clearly Defined Project Objectives

 Before defining the scope, be clear about what your project needs to achieve.
 These are your project objectives and the key results or deliverables you want by the end.
-The scope will help you get there, but first, you need to know the destination.
+Knowing the destination makes it easier to shape the scope effectively.

 2) Develop a Resource Plan